developer-zebra/developer-zebra-site/src/emdk-for-android/4-1/tutorial/tutAdvancedScanningAPI/index.md

   1. Vibration: This Scan Param is used to configure Vibration of the scanner device when scanning barcodes.
   2. Scan Tone: This Scan Param is used to set Scan tone while scanning barcodes.
 We can apply various media, notification or alarm tones to the device while scanning barcodes.
 We can also keep a silent tone by not passing any parameter to this attribute.
 In this tutorial, we will provide a list of Scan Tones for the user to select including silent mode where we won't pass any parameter to Scan Tone attribute.

-###Prerequisites

-* Java Development Kit (JDK)
-* Android Developer Tools (ADT) ([Android Studio](http://developer.android.com/sdk/index.html)/[Eclipse with ADT](http://developer.android.com/tools/sdk/eclipse-adt.html))
-* EMDK for Android V 3.0 and above

-For more information about setting up the EMDK please see the [EMDK Setup Guide](/emdk-for-android/4-1/guide/setup/).

 ## Creating The Project

 > Note: Provide "AdvancedScanningTutorial" as the project name for this tutorial.

-If you are using Android Studio, click [here](/emdk-for-android/4-1/tutorial/tutCreateProjectAndroidStudio).
+Create a new project with Android Studio, click [here](/emdk-for-android/4-1/tutorial/tutCreateProjectAndroidStudio).

-If you are using Eclipse with ADT, click [here](/emdk-for-android/4-1/tutorial/tutCreateProjectEclipseADT).

 ## Enabling Android Permissions
 1. Modify the Application's Manifest.xml to use the EMDK library and to set permission for the EMDK to scan the barcodes.